suffolklibraries/lgc/content/collections/events/melting-pot-workshops-clay.md

     content:
       -
         type: text
-        text: "\_It’s free and no booking is required."
+        text: 'It’s free and no booking is required.'
   -
     type: heading
     attrs: